ucbdrive/skipnet/imagenet/README.md

-# Training SkipNet on ImageNet
+# Training SkipNet on the ImageNet dataset

 This folder contains the training code for original ResNet, SkipNet+SP and SkipNet+HRL+SP.